jzumbrun/boxless/README.md

 ```

 ## Server defined queries
-Each query is given a name, an SQL expression, an access list, and an inbound schema.
+Each query is given a name, an SQL statement, an access list, and an inbound schema.

 Name: Name should reflect the resource and action.
 This is only a convention.
 But it must be unique.
-expression: The expression is a simple SQL statement managed by handlebars.
+statement: The statement is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections.
     We have take the liberty to add all lodash functions to handlebars for convenience.
 That are defined as `_trim`, etc.
     Each property from the client request will be available to use in the query statement as well as a user object
     that is provided by Supercontainer via a signin gateway and JWT tokens.